 This EPF act aims to encourage employees to save money for a better future.
 Through the EPF act, an employee contributes a part of his/her salary to the account.
 This amount is then given to the employee at the time of retirement.
 But there are some certain rules and regulations under this particular act.

 One needs to be eligible for registering in the EPF.
 What are the criteria that one needs to fulfill for being eligible for EPF?
-Below are the criteria which are mandatory for everyone.
+Below are the criteria which are mandatory for everyone as per schedule 1.

 - The employees need to be an active member of the EPF scheme.
 This will make them eligible to avail of the benefits and savings which come under this act.